 Visit Burano Italy: A Guide About What To Do, Where To Eat, & Where To Sleep

-What really brings people to Burano Italy right now is those colourful houses.
-The tradition of painting the houses dates back to the 16th century.
-Legend has it that the bright colours made it easier for fishermen to find their way home during foggy and overcast conditions.
-Others say the tradition started when residents wanted a way to clearly depict the marking of where their property ended and where their neighbour’s began.
+What really brings people to Burano Italy right now is those colorful houses.
+The tradition of painting houses dates back to the 16th century.
+Legend has it that the bright colors made it easier for fishermen to find their way home during foggy and overcast conditions.
+Others say the tradition started when residents wanted a way to clearly depict the marking of where their property ended and where their neighbors began.

-The colour scheme actually follows a very specific and well established system.
-Locals are required to repaint their home every two years and it cannot be the same colour as their neighbour.
-Locals are not allowed to choose the colour, but are assigned a colour by municipal authorities who manage colour schemes for different parts of the island.
+The color scheme actually follows a very specific and well-established system.
+Locals are required to repaint their homes every two years and they cannot be the same color as their neighbors.
+Locals are not allowed to choose the color but are assigned a color by municipal authorities who manage color schemes for different parts of the island.

 How To Get To Burano From Venice